Whistler Wide Sleeve Crochet Sweater Free Pattern

 Chain a length as calculated above.
 Do not pull the chain too tight when you measure it.

-Example: Our chest/bust measurement = 32 inches around and we have to chain 18 inches as per our calculation above.
+Kiks + Jack Crochet Example: Our chest/bust measurement = 32 inches around and we have to chain 18 inches as per our calculation above.
 We reached 18 inches after chaining 69 chains.
-However 69 chains is not a multiple of 2.
-So we add one more chain to give a total of 70 chains to achieve a multiple of 2.
+We add one more chain to give a total of 70 chains to achieve an even number.

-Row 1: ch2, dc in 4th ch from hook, dc in each ch until end of row.
+Row 1: ch3, dc in 4th ch from hook, dc in each ch until end of row.
 Turn

 Row 3: ch3, sk st, *1dc in next dc, 1 dc in next sl st; rep from * until end, dc in tch.
 Turn